bwindsor/terraform-aws-public-website/README.md

 * **csp_allow_img** List of places to allow CSP to load images from.
 Always includes `'self'`
 * **csp_allow_font** List of places to allow CSP to load fonts from.
 Always includes `'self'`
 * **csp_allow_frame** List of places to allow CSP to load iframes from.
 Always includes `'self'`
+* **mime_types** Map from file extension to MIME type.
+Defaults are provided, but you will need to provide any unusual extensions with a MIME type

 ### Outputs
 * **url** The URL on which the home page of the website can be reached